warlookq3/edx-documentation/en_us/install_operations/source/ecommerce/additional_features/create_coupons.rst

 #.
 On the page for the coupon, select **Download**.
 Your .csv file begins
    downloading automatically.

+.. _Distribute Coupon Codes:

 ***************************************
 Distribute Coupon Codes to Learners
 ***************************************

-Learners redeem coupon codes, whether the coupon code is a discount code or an enrollment code, in several ways.
+You can distribute coupon codes to learners in several ways, whether the coupon code is a discount code or an enrollment code.

 * You provide a coupon code that they enter on the **Checkout** page for the verified or professional certificate track.
 You might also provide the URL